 Reference books can make it easier to find information by ordering the core information of a certain subject area under certain search terms.
 Reference books give a straight answer to questions about a certain subject area.
 They can also help you form an overview of a subject area or teach you the terminology of it.

 - The Helsinki Term Bank for Arts and Sciences contains terminology in the various scientific fields pertinent in Finland.
 The term bank was created in cooperation with experts from the scientific community.

 During a research process, you can also use secondary sources as stepping stones for finding further sources of information.
 It is important to review all source materials with a critical eye, particularly if the information is available on a website that is not edited by a team of experts.
 Wikipedia is a collaboratively created website where anyone can contribute.
 Wikipedia should not be a primary source in scientific research.

 The context of a study determines what source material is suitable for examining the research object.

 In order to ensure that your source material is reliable, use primary sources as much as possible in your scientific and academic work.

 More information about publication types in Oulu University Library guide.

 Data is collected, sorted and stored in different databases.
 It is easy to search for information in a database, since the information is sorted into well-defined fields to which the searches are directed.
-You can use Research Guides to find suitable databases for your topic.
+You can use discipline-specific guides to find suitable databases for your topic.

 For an information-seeking approach, databases are often divided into full-text, fact and reference databases.